-- Space loads must be satisfied and space temperatures in all zones must be maintained within one half of the throttling range (1°F with a 2°F throttling range; for simulation using EnergyPlus, the reporting tolerances would be set as 1°F to simulate a throttling range of 2°F) of the scheduled heating or cooling thermostat setpoints.
-This criterion may be exceeded for no more than 300 hours for a typical year. - System loads must be satisfied: Plant equipment must have adequate capacity to satisfy the HVAC system loads.
+• Space loads must be satisfied and space temperatures in all zones must be maintained within one half of the throttling range (1°F with a 2°F throttling range) of the scheduled heating or cooling thermostat setpoints.
 This criterion may be exceeded for no more than 300 hours for a typical year.

+• System loads must be satisfied: Plant equipment must have adequate capacity to satisfy the HVAC system loads.
+This criterion may be exceeded for no more than 300 hours for a typical year.

 Equipment sizes for the proposed design shall be entered into the model by the energy analyst and shall agree with the equipment sizes specified in the construction documents.
-When the simulations of these actual systems indicate that specified space conditions are not being adequately maintained in one or more thermal zone(s), the user shall be prompted to modify equipment sizes or zones as necessary.
+When the simulations of these actual systems indicate that specified space conditions are not being adequately maintained in one or more thermal zone(s), the user shall be prompted to verify the model inputs to reduce the number of UMLHs.